kestrelwp/better-recent-comments/readme.txt

 1. Adding the Better Recent Comments widget to the sidebar.

 == Changelog ==

+= 1.1.5 =
+Release date 17 June 2021

+ * Fix the WPML integration to support the 'post_type' option.
+ * Tested up to WordPress 5.7.2.

 = 1.1.4 =
 Release date 11 November 2020